 - Iterate and improve continuously

-What we’ve seen work is organizing any of the problems that can be encountered in an HR intervention into 6 segments that would be able to be acted upon strategically:
+What we’ve seen work is organizing any of the problems that can be encountered in a human resource intervention into 6 segments that would be able to be acted upon strategically:

 - Strategic alignment throughout the organization